Pages

 This interests me, especially as I become more and more convinced that the tree in the Spirit Dream is our family tree.
 Though I am still unsure just what it means.

 I got my Ancestry DNA done recently, as well.
-A lot of stuff washes out (like Swedish and Ukrainian).
-Other stuff pops up in small amounts—like Scottish, Native American and Irish, which was told was there but didn't know about for sure.
+A lot of stuff washes out (like Swedish and French).
+Other comes through—like Scottish, Native American and Irish, which was told was there but didn't know about for sure.

 I also find it interesting that some of the historical figures that have interested me the most over the years, have popped in my family tree (and the family trees of millions of other people, I'm sure).